-In cities across the nation, nonprofits that hire or train community members to intervene when gun violence or retaliation is likely to occur — a public health model known as Cure Violence — are hard at work.
+In cities across the nation, nonprofits that hire or train community members to intervene when gun violence or retaliation is likely to occur — a public health model for preventing gun violence known as Cure Violence — are hard at work.

 Their volunteers and staff — now equipped with face masks, gloves and hand sanitizer — continue to talk with residents about potential gun violence.

 But the organizations and their messengers are also tackling another topic: How to stay safe during the coronavirus pandemic.
 These conversations cover the basics — the importance of hand washing regularly, staying home and keeping a safe distance from others — and often help connect residents with additional support.

 “Violence prevention nonprofits are trusted and embedded in their communities,” says Amoretta Morris, director of national community strategies for the Annie E. Casey Foundation.
 “As a result, they are positioned to tackle two major public health crises unfolding in many American cities right now: the epidemic of gun violence and the unprecedented emergency caused by the coronavirus pandemic.”

 This post introduces two Casey grantees that are bundling these challenges together to bring vital information and relief to communities in need.